Timeline: Events leading up to the Feb 2019 Pak-India aerial combat

 Here, Dawn.com takes a look back at the chain of events that brought India and Pakistan to the brink of war and raised international alarm about the stability of the subcontinent.

-The epicenter of the escalation was an attack in occupied Kashmir's Pulwama, in which more than 40 Indian paramilitary soldiers were killed.
+The epicentre of the escalation was an attack in occupied Kashmir's Pulwama, in which more than 40 Indian paramilitary soldiers were killed.

 The attack, surpassing one in 2016 when 19 soldiers died, saw explosives packed inside a van rip through buses in a convoy of 78 vehicles carrying some 2,500 members of the paramilitary Central Reserve Police Force (CRPF).